SENIOR PRODUCT

 What I designed

 I designed Trainer Studio as a connected workflow, not a single editor.
-The system moved through assignment, creation, review, revision, approval, and publishing, allowing trainers to start from assigned lessons, enter the builder, preview the learner experience, add, edit, or rearrange content elements, and submit completed work for review.
-The same structure also supported moderators who needed visibility into lesson status, review needs, completed edits, module readiness, playlist management, and publishing actions.
+The workflow moved through assignment, creation, review, revision, approval, and publishing, allowing trainers to start from assigned lessons, enter the builder, preview the learner experience, add, edit, or rearrange content elements, and submit completed work for review.
+The same structure gave moderators visibility into lesson status, review needs, completed edits, module readiness, playlist management, and publishing actions.

 Why

-The trainer experience mattered because it directly shaped the learner experience.
+The trainer experience mattered because it directly affected the learner experience.
 Trainers needed enough control to build rich lessons without the workflow feeling like a heavy backend system, while moderators needed enough visibility to manage content quality without slowing trainers down.
-As the process became clearer, the system expanded beyond lesson building to include assignment, review, approval, playlist creation, module management, and publishing.
+As the process became more defined, the workflow expanded beyond lesson building to include assignment, review, approval, playlist creation, module management, and publishing.

 What worked